mxagar/mxagar.github.io/_posts/2022-10-10-text-generation-rnn-lstm.markdown

 <br>

 If you're interested in more technical details related to the topic, you can have a look at [**Github repository of the project**](https://github.com/mxagar/text_generator).
-Also, [Andrej Karpathy's great blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) is definitely worth your time.
+Also, if you'd like to see how a very similar architecture as the one used here can be employed to generate text descriptions of image contents, you can have a look at my [image captioning project](https://github.com/mxagar/image_captioning).

 <br>